Kent County, Delaware: Government and politics

 Politically, Kent County is a swing county in local, state, and federal elections.
-The county is often used in state politics to determine a party or candidate's strength in statewide elections and is often considered a bellwether county, having voting for the winner of the national presidential election in 17 out of the last 18 presidential elections.
+The county is often used in state politics to determine a party or candidate's strength in statewide elections and is often considered a bellwether county, having voting for the winner of the national presidential election in 17 out of the last 19 presidential elections.
 In the 2016 general elections, Republican Presidential Nominee Donald Trump won Kent County with 49.81% of the vote compared to Democratic Nominee Hillary Clinton's 44.91% out of 74,260 votes cast.
-In the 2016 Delaware Gubernatorial Election, Democratic nominee John Carney won 49.68% of the vote compared to Republican Colin Bonini's 48.05%.
+In the 2020 presidential election, Delaware native Joe Biden took 51.19% of the vote compared to Trump's 47.12%, out of 87,025 votes cast.
+Trump lost the county in 2024, making him the first Republican in 100 years to win the presidency without the county.

 In the Delaware General Assembly, 8 of the 41 seats in the Delaware State House of Representatives.
 As of March 2020, Democrats held 4 seats and Republicans held 4 seats.
 In the Delaware State Senate, 5 senate districts represent parts of Kent County.
 As of March 2020 there were 3 Republican seats and 2 Democratic seats.